Sounds like an intro at an AA meeting 🙂 But no, I am not an alcoholic. I have a let’s say infatuation though, which is Zanzibar!

 A while back I started a facebook page “Zanzibar Insider Buzz” with info, specials etc on Zanzibar, mainly for my friends and associates all over the world.
 It became very popular and I got so many requests for information that is not easily found on the usual (commercial) websites.
 I then began to write a document covering all sorts of topics on Zanzibar.
 That document very quickly became too big and I had to find another portal.

 That’s how this blog was born.
 Here you find information on the island from my perspective, based on my knowledge and experiences made as a Zanzibar resident of many years.
-I am equally humbled and excited that this blog was so far viewed more than 110,000 times.
+I am equally humbled and excited that this blog has been viewed over 200,000 times so far.
 This is obviously work in progress and I keep on updating it.
 Any questions about anything I haven’t covered yet are most welcome.

-For current specials or events that I know of please visit my facebook page “Zanzibar Insider Buzz”.
+For current specials, videos and events that I know of please visit my facebook page “Zanzibar Insider Buzz”.

 Please note that I cannot recommend places of accommodation.
-Zanzibar has now over 400 hotels, guest houses, hostels and so forth.
-Kindly consult Tripadvisor, booking.com etc and their latest reviews.
+Zanzibar has now over 500 hotels, guest houses, hostels and so forth.
+Kindly consult Tripadvisor, booking.com etc.

 Happy reading and enjoy exploring Zanzibar.